bbchk/personal_config/README.md

 <!-- - limit your search to the certain site, e.g. adding site:stackoverflow.com to your search phrase will limit the search to this site, or site:reddit.com inurl:/r/php to even a single subreddit! -->
 <!---->
 ### TODO: QoL:

+remap backspace to smth else that caps lock, ban ordianry esc and control